Shabbat and Holidays

 At the conclusion of Yom Kippur we blow the shofar again with a final long blast, and then partake of a Break-the-Fast communal meal.

 Shabbat is a weekly celebration of peace, joy and transformative rest.
-Each month offers a different holiday, and a new opportunity for the entire community to come together.
+Each month offers a different holiday, and a new opportunity for the entire community to come together to celebrate as one.